verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

     - change your images width/height ratio at specific media queries
 1. Don't use any polyfill if not strictly required

+Happy lazy loading!

+### About this article

 If something is unclear or could be improved, let me know in the comments or [tweet me](https://twitter.com/verlok/).

-If you found this article useful, feel free to [buy me a coffee](https://ko-fi.com/verlok). ☕
+☕ If you found it useful, feel free to [buy me a coffee](https://ko-fi.com/verlok).

-Happy lazy loading!

 ### Useful resources